Explanations on usage

 The IPSec peer distributes data decryption.
-On multi-processor firewalls, this process is therefore optimized whenever the number of peers is at least equal to the number of the appliance's processors.
+On multi-processor firewalls, this process is therefore optimized whenever the number of peers is at least equal to the number of the firewall's processors.

 A Certificate Revocation List (CRL) is not required.
-Even if no CRL is found for the certificate authority (CA), negotiation will be authorized.
+Even if no CRLs are found for the certification authority (CA), negotiation will be allowed.